 But that doesn’t mean you have to settle for one measly scrap of space.

-There are two ways to create extra kitchen counter space in a small apartment:
+There are two ways to create extra counter space in a small apartment:

-So to make extra counter space we need to take all this necessary clutter off the counter and bring it somewhere else.
+So to create more kitchen counter space we need to take all this necessary clutter off the counter and bring it somewhere else.
 This means that we need to find more storage solutions that will a) find a proper placement for your things; b) take up minimal space; c) not disrupt your cooking workflow.

 This list is a healthy mix of both approaches.